-May 2016 President Obama visits Vietnam: At the top of the President's agenda for Vietnam, was the TPP.
-Vietnam is the poorest and only non-democratic country of the signatories for the agreement.
-The administration views Vietnams inclusion in TPP as a victory for free trade.
+May 2016 President Obama visits Vietnam: TPP was at the top of the President's agenda for Vietnam.
 While in Vietnam, President Obama announced the lifting of the weapons embargo.

 Oct 2016 Congressional letter expresses concern over TTIP: Sen. Orrin Hatch and Rep. Kevin Brady sent a letter to the US Trade Representative highlighting concerns about the EU's negotiating tactics on key issues, but ultimately supporting the successful completion of negotiations.